In Americas great southwest, astride the Continental Divide, sits Pie Town, peacefully resting in west central New Mexico.

 gazing (or just plain gazing) and enjoying a life well lived.

-Life out here is a step back in the past where neighbors look out for
+Life here is a step back in the past where we look out for

 Stop in for a visit and say howdy to us.